Meet Maine Here.

 Maine + Jewish: Two Centuries

-The Maine State Museum’s newest exhibition, Maine + Jewish: Two Centuries, presents the experiences of one of Maine’s most enduring communities, from 19th-century immigrants to more recent residents and summer visitors.
-It has been organized by guest curator Amy E. Waterman of Brunswick, supported by museum staff, an advisory committee of scholars and community members, and a partnership with Colby College’s Center for Small Town Jewish Life.
+The Maine State Museum’s exhibition, Maine + Jewish: Two Centuries, presented the experiences of one of Maine’s most enduring communities, from 19th-century immigrants to more recent residents and summer visitors.
+It was organized by guest curator Amy E. Waterman of Brunswick, supported by museum staff, an advisory committee of scholars and community members, and a partnership with Colby College’s Center for Small Town Jewish Life.

 The exhibit gives voice to generations of people from every corner of the state, illustrating how Jewish life has become an essential part of Maine’s rhythms and character.
 It looks at such subjects as: where and why Jews settled in Maine; religious traditions; obstacles to full integration in Maine and barriers overcome; working lives; Jewish summer camps and tourism; agencies that served Jewish citizens; and organizations that have made community service an essential part of Jewish life.

 According to museum director Bernard Fishman, “In its breadth, depth, and sharp focus on one ethnic group, Maine + Jewish: Two Centuries is something of a departure from past Maine State Museum exhibits.
 Although we have touched on matters of ethnic identity before, this one explores the whole range of a large Maine community’s history, connections, and cultural expressions.
 We anticipate that future exhibits will provide opportunities for museum visitors to learn about other groups that are as distinctive and surprisingly varied as Maine’s Jewish community.”